Kolar leaf-nosed bat

 The Kolar leaf-nosed bat (Hipposideros hypophyllus), or leafletted leaf-nosed bat is a species of bat in the family Hipposideridae.
 It is endemic to India.
 Its natural habitats are subtropical or tropical dry forests and caves.
 It is found in only one cave in India, and its population is less than 200 individuals.

 Taxonomy

 This species was described in 1994.
 The Hipposideros bats of South Asia are divided into closely related species groups.
-The Kolar leaf-nosed bat is placed in the "bicolor" species group, which also includes:

-The "bicolor" species group is characterized by the absence of secondary leaflets on their nose-leaves and a forearm length of 33-44 mm.
+The Kolar leaf-nosed bat is placed in the "bicolor" species group, which is characterized by the absence of secondary leaflets on their nose-leaves and a forearm length of 33-44 mm.

 It is most closely related to Cantor's roundleaf bat and the fawn leaf-nosed bat; these three species form a clade in the genus Hipposideros.